Reading-eScience-Centre/covutils/DEVELOPMENT.md

 ```
 $ npm run karma
 ```
-and minimize the browser windows that popped up.
 Test output will appear in the shell.

 ## Building a browser bundle